Dimension-Free Descriptions of Convex Sets: Conclusions and Future Work

+The resulting errors are plotted in Figure~\ref{fig:regr_results}, shown and discussed in Section~\ref{sec:intro_cvx_regr}.
+Since imposing compatibility conditions decreases the search space in~\eqref{eq:cvx_regr_cost}, we expect the optimal solution of~\eqref{eq:cvx_regr_cost} with compatibility conditions to exhibit larger errors in dimensions in which data is available compared to the optimal freely-described (but possibly incompatible) solution.
+That is not the case in Figure~\ref{fig:regr_results}(b), illustrating the nonconvexity of the fitting problem~\eqref{eq:cvx_regr_cost} and demonstrating another advantage of imposing compatibility---the resulting smaller parametric family allows our algorithm to better fit the data.

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}

 We developed a systematic framework to study convex sets that can be instantiated in different dimensions using representation stability, as well as a computational method to parametrize such sets and fit them to data.
-We did so by formally defining free descriptions of convex sets and compatibility conditions relating sets in different dimensions.
-We then gave conditions on free descriptions to certify this compatibility, and characterized descriptions in a fixed dimension that extend to free descriptions satisfying these conditions.
-We also used representation stability to systematically derive constant-sized descriptions for sequences of symmetric PSD and relative entropy cones.
-Finally, we showed that free descriptions certifying compatibility often extend to descriptions of continuous limits of sequences of convex sets.
+We did so by formally defining dimension-free descriptions of convex sets and compatibility conditions relating sets in different dimensions.
+We then proved a number of structural results pertaining to dimension-free descriptions, namely, characterizing such descriptions certifying compatibility; giving conditions on fixed-dimensional descriptions ensuring their extendability to dimension-free ones; and studying infinite-dimensional limits of freely-described sequences of sets.
+We further used representation stability to systematically derive constant-sized descriptions for sequences of invariant sections of PSD and relative entropy cones.
+Finally, we developed an algorithm to computationally parametrize and search over dimension-free descriptions to fit them to data.
 Our work can be viewed as identifying and exploiting a new point of contact between representation stability and convex geometry through conic descriptions of convex sets.

 Our work suggests questions and directions for future research in several areas. \begin{enumerate}[align=left, font=\textbf] \item[(Computational algebra)] Is there an algorithm to compute the generation and presentation degrees of a given consistent sequence?